-(Formerly CIS 315) Introduces students to concepts and practices of contemporary database technologies and data systems: their design and deployment; and their use as operational and strategic tools.
+Effective 6/17/14 Introduces students to concepts and practices of contemporary database technologies and data systems, their design and deployment, and their use as operational and strategic tools.
 Assists students in developing knowledge of a broad range of database technologies and applications, including database types, the database-management system (DBMS), data modeling using entity-relationship diagrams, data mining, data security and the role of data within the organization as levers for both operational information and strategic impact.
-Students will become acquainted with specific technologies and applications such as the relational database, the database management system, data mining, data warehousing, data marts, online analytical processing, distributed databases, data security, data and privacy.
-They will also be introduced to contemporary tools such as customer relationship management, sales force automation, business intelligence systems and multimedia database applications.
+Students will learn the Structured Query Language (SQL) and the use of built-in functions in Business Analytics and Business Reports.